,

-Pork dazzles in the kitchen since it gets cooked in delicious ways, like roasting, barbecuing, baking, and stewing.
+Pork shines brightly in the kitchen because it gets prepared in tasty ways, including roasting, barbecuing, baking, and stewing.

 One thing we struggle with when it comes to pork is the doneness color.